Closed reduction of a fractured bone - aftercare

 Self-care at Home

 Rest your limb (arm or leg) as much as possible.
 When you are resting, raise your limb above the level of your heart.
 You can prop it up on pillows, a chair, a footstool, or something else.

-DO NOT place rings on your fingers or toes until your health care provider tells you it is OK.
+Do not place rings on your fingers or toes on the same arm and leg until your health care provider tells you it is OK.